Online Safety Leaders

 Online safety leadership

-In 2016, Bilton Infant School was the first Warwickshire school to receive the national 'Anti-Bullying Award' in recognition of the pupils' and staff's commitment and hardwork to stamping out bullying, including online.
-By the end of 2017 we achieved the 360 Online Safety National Mark.
+Bilton Infant School was the first Warwickshire school to receive the national 'Anti-Bullying Award' in recognition of the pupils' and staff's commitment and hardwork to stamping out bullying, including online.
+We have also achieved the 360 Online Safety National Mark.

 We are promoting 'Online safety' to our pupils and families, led by our elected Online safety councillors.
 They support children and the school with safe practice through assemblies, posters, a rap, competitions and curriculum guidance.